euroargodev/argoonlineschool/paper.md

 # Summary

-The **Argo Online School (AoS)** is a set of videos, animations and hands-on python driven jupyter notebooks designed to make the Argo program accessible.
-It is integrated by 25 sections about the Argo program and its data, organized into a total of 3  lessons and 2 self-assessment sections:
+The **Argo Online School (AoS)** is a set of videos, animations and hands-on python driven jupyter notebooks designed to make the data, of the more than 4000 profiling floats that constitute the Argo program, accessible.
+The Argo program samples, in near real time, the upper 2000 metres of the ocean using a fleet of floats that drift with the ocean currents.
+The AoS is integrated by 25 sections about the Argo program and its data, organized into a total of 3  lessons and 2 self-assessment sections:

 * Lesson 1 is intended to introduce the basics of Argo, its objectives and key elements, such as the structure of the Argo floats and their operation in the open ocean.